Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Who is eligible for 100% course fee coverage?

-Uber Partner-Drivers who have achieved Diamond status through the Uber Pro program in the UK, and have completed 1,000 or more lifetime trips are eligible to receive 60 credits per academic year of full course fee coverage for online courses at The Open University and Open University microcredentials on FutureLearn.
+Uber Partner-Drivers who have achieved Platinum or Diamond status through the Uber Pro program in the UK, and have completed 1,000 or more lifetime trips are eligible to receive 60 credits per academic year of full course fee coverage for online courses and microcredentials at The Open University.
 Qualifying drivers have the option to transfer this reward to an eligible family member, including a spouse or domestic partner, child or dependent, sibling, or parent or legal guardian.

 *UberPro is made available at Uber’s discretion and Uber may change or cancel UberPro at any time.